Gazprom100/Oracul/README.md

 ## Acknowledgements

 - Inspired by [Oracul](https://app.oracul.io)
 - Data provided by the Decimal Team API

+## Test

+This is a test line to verify Git functionality.